manips-sai-org/sai-urdfreader/README.md

-# sai2-urdfreader
+# sai-urdfreader
-This is a standalone port of the ROS urdf reader for use with the SAI2 libraries.
+This is a standalone port of the ROS urdf reader for use with the SAI libraries.

 ## Dependencies
 It depends on tinyxml2.